 …Who am I?

-Yoga is not just about learning a pose or getting “it” right.
+Yoga isn’t just about learning a pose or getting it “right.”

 It’s about getting curious.